|One-day Qualifiers||Super Tournaments|

 • Visit FLWOutdoors.com or Evinrude.com for additional information.

-Mercury Bonus: - Presented to the winner if he/she is the original registered owner/first purchaser of a 2011 or newer 115-250 HP Mercury outboard.
-The Mercury contingency bonus will be available for all qualifiers and super tournaments.
+Mercury Bonus – Mercury awards $1,000 to the winning boater in each qualifying tournament and super tournament if he or she is the original registered owner/first purchaser of a 2012 or newer 115-250 HP Mercury outboard.

 • Angler must have the outboard registered with Mercury prior to competing.
 The Mercury Warranty registration phone number is 920.929.5054.